 Location: Hilltop East

 Roast Rider Coffee boasts an extremely modern vibe that feels both professional yet casual, and their regulars reflect that well.
-They've got a variety of seating ranging from couches to an outward-facing bar, including a shaded patio area for sitting outside.
-Located in the Hilltop East shopping center just near Bottlecraft and Taste Unlimited, Roast Rider's heavy foot traffic creates a high-energy atmosphere that's perfect for catching up and not having to worry about being too loud.
-Their cold brew is delicious and they've got an array of tasty and healthy foods to go along with their coffee.
-I tested out a house cappuccino and it was very tasty.
+They’ve got various seating ranging from couches to an outward-facing bar, including a shaded patio area for sitting outside.
+Located in the Hilltop East shopping center just near Bottlecraft and Taste Unlimited, Roast Rider’s heavy foot traffic creates a high-energy atmosphere that’s perfect for catching up and not having to worry about being too loud.
+Their cold brew is delicious, and they’ve got an array of tasty and healthy foods to go along with their coffee.
+I tested out a house cappuccino, and it was very tasty.